Lawhacknifemi/Latest_News/README.md

 ### Background

 This is a basic app that uses paginated recyclerview as provided by the api , It fetches news Data from [https://newsapi.org/].
-It also load shows how to parse data using NavArg into a webview.
+It also shows how to parse data using NavArg into a webview.

 ### Features